TrendingTechnology/reactgo.com-1/content/react/eventhandlingandstate/index.md

 ### Conditional Rendering

-Conditional rendering is we only show the answer when a user clicks on the question otherwise we don't need to show.
+Conditional rendering means we only show the answer when a user clicks on the question otherwise we don't need to show.

 Now we are adding a new prop to the List component which is currentIndex.